Avoiding Fraud in the United States and Abroad: Consular Advice Tips

 Airport Fraud / Keep an Eye on the Bag

 A friendly stranger asks a person to look after his bag or wallet.
 The stranger leaves and returns with a policeman or someone posing as a representative of an authority.
 The bag may contain drugs or other illegal items.
 Then the criminals extort money or other valuables in order to avoid trouble with the police.

-Fraudsters arrange a game on crowded sidewalks in tourist areas.
-They use three containers (or cups) with a small ball under them.
-They move them and then stop, asking the audience to bet on the cup under which the ball is located.
-Their accomplices in the audience correctly guess the first few times, and then they allow ordinary tourists to play.
-They allow tourists to win and make higher bets until the fraudster puts the ball in another cup and the tourist loses money - sometimes hundreds of dollars.
-In Russian, this game is called "thimbles", and scammers are called "thimbles" (approx. ForumDaily).
+Fraudsters are playing on crowded sidewalks in tourist areas.
+They use three containers (or cups) with a small ball underneath.
+They move them around and then stop, asking the audience to place a bet on the cup the ball is under.
+Their accomplices in the audience get it right the first few times, and then they let the casual tourists play.
+They allow tourists to win and place higher bets until a fraudster slips the ball into another cup and the tourist loses money - sometimes hundreds of dollars.
+In Russian, this game is called "thimbles", and the scammers are "thimblers" (approx. ForumDaily).

 Fraud Protection Tips:

 - Never send money to anyone abroad if you have not met in person, especially if you only talked online.

 - Do not share personal information over the phone or over the Internet - not even on social media.